hykim-soulis/Store-Backend-Project/README.md

 ## config.env

-My config.env file is not in this repository but I provided the dotenv content below for Udacity project reviewers to review this project.
+My config.env file is not in this repository but I provided the dotenv content below for anyone reviewing this project.

 ```
 POSTGRES_HOST=127.0.0.1